 Still don’t believe us?
 Take a look at these other sections reviews and see for yourself.

 And again, it’s not just TVs that’s the problem area in CR.
-Let’s take a look at some other categories where they claim to test despite publishing vague product reviews with no test results.
+Take a look at some other categories where they claim to test despite publishing vague product reviews with no test results.
 The claim that they test products stands out most on pages where they ask for donations or memberships.

 Routers is another problematic category with hidden test results and duplicated reviews.
 This category earned a pretty bad 45.20% Trust Rating.
+Click the “SHOW MORE +” below to expand this section to read it.

 Let’s take a look at the top of a single product review this time.